wesback/fleetpulse-chat/README.md

 - Python 3.11+
 - Docker and Docker Compose (for containerized deployment)
 - At least one configured AI provider (OpenAI, Anthropic, Google, Azure, or Ollama)
-- Access to FleetPulse backend API
+- Access to FleetPulse backend API (for package update history analysis)

 ## 🔧 Installation